When Is Apricot Season?

 Climate significantly influences the apricot season, particularly the timing and quality of the fruit.
 Apricot trees require a period of cold temperatures during dormancy to stimulate proper blooming and fruit set.
 However, they are also susceptible to late spring frosts, which can damage blossoms and reduce fruit yield.

-Read also How to Plant Clover in Existing Lawn?
+Read also How to Press Carnations?

 In warmer regions, apricot trees may bloom earlier and have a longer growing season, leading to an earlier harvest.
 In contrast, cooler climates might see a later bloom and a shorter window for fruit development.
 This variability means that apricot season can differ significantly from one region to another.